Explained: What Trump's 25% tariff and Russia linked penalty means for India - BusinessToday

 The broader economic implications are already visible.
 The Indian rupee has weakened to a four-month low amid expectations of reduced dollar inflows.
 Economists estimate a potential 0.2–0.5% hit to India’s GDP if these tariffs persist through FY26, with the sharpest impact likely on export-driven MSMEs and manufacturing hubs in western and southern India.

-Despite the blow, analysts note that India’s tariff rates under the new structure still fare better than those imposed on China (34%) and Vietnam (46%).
+Despite the blow, analysts note that India’s tariff rates under the new structure still fare better than those imposed on China (34%).
 This opens the door for partial market retention in categories like chemicals, processed foods, and garments, especially if U.S. buyers continue diversifying away from China.

 A key part of the announcement—the "unspecified penalty"—is a first-of-its-kind surcharge linked to India’s ongoing procurement of defence systems and energy resources from Russia.
 While implementation specifics are awaited, Washington appears to be using the penalty to pressure India to reconsider its strategic ties with Moscow.